ken888686/ken888686/README.md

 **About Me!**

 - 🔭 I'm currently working on real estate agent as an ASP.Net Core developer.
-- 🌱 I’m currently learning Vue.js and React.js.
+- 🌱 I’m currently learning javascript and React.js.
 - 💬 Ask me about anything, I'll try my best to answer!
 - 📫 My Email: [ken888686@gmail.com](mailto:ken888686@gmail.com)
 - ⚡ Fun fact: Video Editing is one of my interests.